hbctraining/bioinformatics_online/guidelines/for_learners.md

-These guidelines are for learners taking a hands-on workshop online
+# Guidelines for learners

-### Setting up prior to workshop
+These guidelines are for learners taking a hands-on workshop online with the [Harvard Chan Bioinformatics Core](https://bioinformatics.sph.harvard.edu)

 * Quit/minimize all applications that are not required for class
 * Download all required packages and install all required applications